lalounirfullstack/OnlineUsersAPI/README.md

 ## Library
 + SweetAlert2
-  +   Used to  display Alerts when user is deleted.
+  +   Used to  display Alerts when user is deleted/updated.

 ## Pages ✅
 + Home : Displays Full user List from API.